-Tenders may be evaluated either on the basis of the most economically advantageous tender or merely on the lowest price.
+Tenders may be evaluated either based on the most economically advantageous tender or merely on the lowest price.
 If the most economically advantageous tender is chosen, all awarding criteria must be specified and notified.
-These may refer to quality, price, running costs, aesthetic and functional characteristics, environmental characteristics, technical merit, cost-effectiveness, after-sales services and technical assistance, delivery date and delivery period, or period of completion.
+These may refer to quality, price, running costs, aesthetic, environmental and functional characteristics, technical merit, cost-effectiveness, after-sales services and technical assistance, delivery date and delivery period, or period of completion.
 Awarding criteria may also refer to the whole life cycle of the subject matter of the contract.
 In addition, for the sake of transparency, the contracting authority is compelled to notify the weighting that is linked to each awarding criteria.
-Ultimately, the award should be made in accordance with what the individual contracting authority considers the most economically advantageous solution among those offered.
-The BVergG strengthened the preference of the 'most economically advantageous principle'.
-The latter may be based on the lowest cost or best price-quality ratio.
+Ultimately, the award should be made in accordance with what the individual contracting authority considers to be the most economically advantageous solution among those offered.
+The BVergG strengthened the preference of the most economically advantageous principle, which may be based on the lowest cost or best price to quality ratio.

 Alternative bids are exclusively admissible if explicitly mentioned in the tender documents.
-Unless stated otherwise in the tender documents, they have to be submitted in addition to a 'main' offer in conformity with the tender conditions.
+Unless stated otherwise in the tender documents, they must be submitted in addition to a main offer in conformity with the tender conditions.

-In contrast, bids marginally amending the tender are permitted unless explicitly stated otherwise in the tender documents.
-However, they may merely entail minor technical modifications of the contract.
+In contrast, bids that marginally amend the tender are permitted unless explicitly stated otherwise in the tender documents.
+However, they may merely entail minor technical modifications to the contract.